George Raymond Jr.

 George Raymond Jr. (January 1, 1943 – March 8, 1973) was an African-American civil rights activist, a member of the Mississippi Freedom Democratic Party, a Freedom Rider, and head of the Congress of Racial Equality in Mississippi in the 1960s.
-Raymond influenced many of Mississippi's most known activists, such as Anne Moody, C. O. Chinn, and Annie Devine to join the movement and was influential in many of Mississippi's most notable Civil Rights activities such as a Woolworth's lunchcounter sit-in and protests in Jackson, Mississippi, Meredith Mississippi March, and Freedom Summer.
+Raymond influenced many of Mississippi's most known activists, such as Anne Moody, C. O. Chinn, and Annie Devine to join the movement and was influential in many of Mississippi's most notable Civil Rights activities such as a Woolworth's lunch counter sit-in and protests in Jackson, Mississippi, Meredith Mississippi March, and Freedom Summer.
 Raymond fought for voting rights and equality for African Americans within society amongst other things.

 Early life and family

 George Raymond Jr. was born on January 1, 1943, in New Orleans, Louisiana.
-Friends and family describe George as courageous, action-oriented and vocal.
+Friends and family describe him as courageous, action-oriented and vocal.
 He attended Tommy Lafon Elementary and Samuel J. Green Junior Elementary School, and graduated from Cohen High School in 1960.
-In 1965, George married Myrtis Evans, whose mother, Laura Evans, was influenced by George to become a Freedom Rider.
-George and Myrtis had two children.
+In 1965, Raymond married Myrtis Evans, whose mother, Laura Evans, was influenced by Raymond to become a Freedom Rider.
+The couple had two children.

 Civil rights movement

 Freedom Rides

-At the age of eighteen, George Raymond, Jr. was living in New Orleans, when he was arrested for his participation in the Freedom Rides.
+At the age of eighteen, Raymond was living in New Orleans, when he was arrested for his participation in the Freedom Rides.
 Raymond, along with Pauline K. Sims, was arrested in the Trailways bus terminal in Jackson, Mississippi, on August 14, 1961.